michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 ## The Finance Team Evolution

 As finance functions transition from traditional accounting and reporting roles to strategic business partnership, the capabilities and culture of the finance team must evolve accordingly.
-David Parmenter, in "The Financial Controller and CFO's Toolkit," emphasizes that "winning finance teams" are distinguished not just by technical competence but by their ability to influence business outcomes.
+David Parmenter, in "The Financial Controller and CFO's Toolkit," emphasises that "winning finance teams" are distinguished not just by technical competence but by their ability to influence business outcomes.

-According to Parmenter, "The difference between an average finance team and a world-class one isn't just knowledge—it's how that knowledge is applied to create value for the organization."
+According to Parmenter, "The difference between an average finance team and a world-class one isn't just knowledge—it's how that knowledge is applied to create value for the organisation."

 This post explores how finance leaders can build high-performance teams capable of meeting the evolving demands of modern business.